Johnny Gaudreau: Personal life

+Johnny Gaudreau's father, Guy Gaudreau, a native of Beebe Plain, Vermont, played college hockey at Norwich University, after playing high school hockey at North Country Union High School.
+He was inducted into the Vermont Sports Hall of Fame.
+He settled in southern New Jersey and spent 11 years coaching hockey at Gloucester Catholic.

+Gaudreau married his wife, Meredith, in September 2021.
+The couple had three children.
+Daughter Noa was born in September 2022 and a son, Johnny Jr., was born in February 2024.
+On September 9, 2024, Meredith announced in her eulogy that she was pregnant with their third child (due in Spring 2025).
+On April 1, 2025, Meredith gave birth to Carter Michael Gaudreau.
+Carter was given the middle name Michael in honor of Johnny, whose middle name was also Michael.

-Gaudreau's younger brother Matthew is also a professional hockey player and currently plays on the Reading Royals of the ECHL.
+Gaudreau's younger brother, Matthew, was also a professional hockey player and played on the Reading Royals of the ECHL.
 He previously played for the Bridgeport Sound Tigers of the American Hockey League (AHL) and their ECHL affiliate, the Worcester Railers.
 Gaudreau and his brother played together at Boston College during the 2013–14 season.
-His parents are Guy and Jane Gaudreau.
-Guy Gaudreau is a native of Beebe Plain, Vermont.
-He played college hockey at Norwich, after playing high school hockey at North Country Union High School, and was inducted into the Vermont Sports Hall of Fame.
-He settled in southern New Jersey and spent 11 years coaching hockey at Gloucester Catholic.

-In January 2015, Gaudreau filed a trademark application for the nickname "Johnny Hockey" in both Canada and the U.S. due to concerns people would abuse his nickname for their own marketing gain.
+In January 2015, Johnny Gaudreau filed a trademark application for the nickname "Johnny Hockey" in Canada and the U.S. due to concerns that people would abuse his nickname for their own marketing gain.

+After Johnny and his brother, Matthew, were struck and killed by a drunk driver while riding their bicycles near their hometown in New Jersey on August 29, 2024, Matthew's wife, Madeline, gave birth to their child in December 2024.